kyleerhabor/advance/README.md

 - Simple interface: a main canvas for viewing images, and a sidebar for managing them
 - Configurable margins:
   - Allow images to cover their whole frame, or make some room for yourself
-  - Hide the title bar when scrolling to truly immerse yourself in the imagery
+  - Hide the toolbar when scrolling to truly immerse yourself in the imagery
 - Continuous scrolling
 - Support for Live Text
 - Bookmarking